Biography of Aubrey Plaza

 Aubrey Plaza Now

-In addition, the actress is set to participate in Francis Ford Coppola's project "Megapolis" and plans to star in the Marvel series "Agatha: House of Harkness."We're used to expecting female characters to be likeable.
+She's also set to appear in Francis Ford Coppola's "Megapolis" and will star in the Marvel series "Agatha: House of Harkness."We're used to expecting female characters to be likeable.
 I think it's cool to normalize anti-heroines, because women can do questionable things and still be likeable.
 For me, it's not about whether I like the character, it's about whether she's realistic.
 If you can create a truly dimensional character, people can associate themselves with them.

 Interesting facts

-- During her school years, Aubrey Plaza was known for her extravagant actions.
-Once, she decided that the school team "Raiders" needed a talisman.
-She put on a red cloak and a mask, climbed into the rafters in the gym where basketball games were held.
-Another time, she put on a large box and followed the school principal home in that guise.
-Every time the teacher turned around, Aubrey would stop and hide inside the box.
+- Back in school, Aubrey Plaza was notorious for her outrageous stunts.
+She once decided the school's "Raiders" team needed a mascot.
+So she threw on a red cloak and mask and climbed into the gym rafters during basketball games.
+Another time, she donned a giant box and stalked the principal home.
+Whenever he turned around, she'd freeze and duck inside the box.